aa-cc1/VPN/README.md

 <h2>Actions and Observations</h2>

-_⚠️Before we start, if you haven't already, go ahead and create a **Microsoft Azure and Proton VPN** account on your physical PC._
+_⚠️Before we start, if you haven't already, go ahead and create a **Microsoft Azure and Proton VPN** account on your PC._
 #

-1️⃣First, we're going to create a VM in Azure running Windows 10 and select a region that is not our current (i.e. if you are in the US select Canada), then, in a new tab find our IP address (as it relates to country/region) by going to https://whatismyipaddress.com/ .
+**1️.** Create a VM in Azure running Windows 10 and select a region that is not your current (e.g. if you are in the US select Canada), then, in a new tab find our IP address by going to [What Is My IP Address](https://whatismyipaddress.com/) .
 <p align="center"> <img src="Create VM.1.png"/> </p>